Under My Spell Tour

 The Under My Spell Tour was the debut headlining concert tour by American recording artist Paula Abdul.
 The tour supports her second studio album Spellbound (1991).
-The tour began in October 1991 and ran for nearly 100 shows in North America, Australasia, and Asia.
+The tour began in October 1991 and ran for nearly 100 shows in North America, Australia, and Asia.

+During the Asian leg of the Under My Spell Tour, Abdul notably became the first Western female pop star to have a concert in China, playing a show in Guangzhou.

 Broadcasts and recordings

-The shows at the Yokohama Arena in Japan were released as a live VHS video and Laser disc in 1993.
-The concerts aired on local television in Japan and on Disney channel in the United States.
-An edited version of the concert at the Jamsil Arena in Seoul, South Korea aired on Korean television.
+The shows at the Yokohama Arena in Japan were released on VHS and LaserDisc in 1993.
+The concerts aired on local television in Japan and on Disney Channel in the United States.